elenderg/PAL-1000/instruções de compilação.md

 `Set the routine's function flag.`

-`Add a monikette to the routine's monikettes given "_put".`
+`Add a monikette to the routine's monikettes given "put".`

 `Move the rider (compiler rules).`